 Fresh eyes are a wonderful way to continually deliver more streamlined functionality because they aren’t used to doing a process a certain way.
 Existing customers may overlook a potential issue because they’re trained on your system.
 Someone new can help you look for opportunities to turn 3 steps into 1.

 Thanks to the growing world of APIs and small RPA tools, your best bet might be to find opportunities to reduce steps via automation.

 6. Support their End-Customer Service

 Every department you have plays a role in customer success.
 So, for your customers, all of their departments play a role in end-customer success.
 Your software directly supports their end-customer service capabilities.

 Build and train with this understanding in mind.
 Marketing and training should highlight how and where you provide better end-customer service.
-If you’re reducing manual tasks, for instance, then tell your partners that it gives their agents more time to address end-customer issues.
-Fewer steps means that there is less chance for distraction or human error, likely increasing end-customer service rates.
+If you reduce manual tasks, for instance, tell your partners that it gives their agents more time to address end-customer issues.
+Fewer steps mean less chance for distraction or human error, likely increasing end-customer service rates.

 Speak the language of their business and end-customers, especially when you can tie it to your clients’ KPIs.
 It’s a simple and direct way to demonstrate your value.